Transparency in Course Planning - Instructor/Content/Financial and In-Kind Support/Exhibits

 3. Disclosing Financial or In-Kind Support

-Learners must be informed of financial and in-kind support given to the Provider by other organizations Options include disclosing the names of organizations that contributed financial or in-kind support in promotional materials, in materials distributed prior to the course, and at the beginning of a course.
+Learners must be informed of financial and in-kind support given to the Provider by other organizations.
+Options include disclosing the names of organizations that contributed financial or in-kind support in promotional materials, in materials distributed prior to the course, and registration materials.
 Remember to include organizations contributing things such as products, materials and equipment; volunteers; professional services; publicity; etc.

 4. Requirements for Exhibits and Advertisements